 If a client offers private contact information, or asks you to contact them outside of Zerys, you are expected to inform them that they must communicate via one of the three permitted forms of communication listed above.
 This is for the protection of both writers and clients.

 Yes, you may put a job on hold.
 If you have a question for a client, leave a page-specific message then check the box that says "This is a question".
 This will stop the deadline clock until you receive an answer.
 Once the client answers the question the deadline clock will resume where it left off.

 If the question remains unanswered after 5 days, you may contact Support.
 At that point, we can cancel the job so that the cancellation does not count against you.

 Clients have the option to block writers from their message boards.
 This usually happens if the client blocks the writer or rejects the writer's work.
 It can also happen if the writer misses a deadline.
 If you have been blocked from a message board, the board will be greyed out.

-For all tech or billing issues, please contact Support using the Support tab in the top right of your User Dashboard.
+For all tech or billing issues, please contact Support via the Help page in your account.

-Remember that all messages related to a specific job or project must be directed to the client, not to support (for agency-managed jobs, the agency editor is the client).
+Remember that all messages related to a specific job or project must be directed to the client, not to support.
 We cannot provide support involving specific client or project issues.

 Clients have the right to reject content that does not suit their needs.
-If your content is rejected, it will go into your Not Approved folder and you will receive an email notification stating the reason for the rejection.
+If your content is rejected, it will go into your Declined folder and you will receive an email notification stating the reason for the rejection.